Concussion Facts for Youth Sport Parents

 • Can't recall events prior to or after a hit or fall.

-• Headache or "pressure" in the head.
+Symptoms reported by children and teens.• Headache or "pressure" in the head.

 • Nausea or vomiting.